wizztjh/vim-open-jasmine-rice/README.md

 ```

 If you want to open the spec "renders all the posts", you just need to point the cursor at the line
-'it "renders all the posts", ->" or the block that is being contained by the line and type
+'it "renders all the posts", ->" or the block that is being contained by the line and type the command.

-<Leader>oj (It stands for "open jasmine"), then the terminal will open the browser with the URL
+The terminal will open the browser with the URL
 "http://localhost:3000/jasmine?spec=Application.Views.Posts.IndexView%20render%20renders%20all%20the%20posts"

 It also works for any "describe" block.